 Biological Age is defined as an individual’s development based on biomarkers.
 A biomarker is a recordable molecular or cellular event.
 Here we’re looking at the individuals as they are, not necessarily when they were born.
+This is biological aging.

 Humans, in most cases, follow the same biological path.
 For example, the easiest one that comes to mind is the beginning of puberty.
 More complicated ones exist, such as increases and decreases in human growth hormone, myelination events in the brain, and the degradation of certain tissues as you get older.

-Cutting Edge Aging Study
+Cutting Edge Research on Aging

 A groundbreaking study called the New Zealand Longitudinal Study of Aging confirms people age at different rates.
 It turns out your chronological age is just a number!
 More importantly, your biological age can reveal a great deal about your general health and the rate at which you are aging.
-This study was different than other aging research.
+This study was different than other research on aging.
 The scientists’ objective was to reveal more about the aging process in younger people, and therefore provide a foundation for devising preventative therapies for age-related diseases.

-Nearly 1,000 subjects born in New Zealand in 1972 and 1973 were measured for 18 different biological markers over a period of almost 40 years.
+During this research on aging nearly 1,000 subjects born in New Zealand in 1972 and 1973 were measured for 18 different biological markers over a period of almost 40 years.
 Each marker is a piece of the aging puzzle.
 The ‘health’ of each participant’s pulmonary, periodontal, cardiovascular, renal, hepatic, and immune systems were assessed using these biomarkers.
 With these results, researchers calculated a biological age for each participant and then compared the changes in these measurements over time, yielding a quantified pace of aging.

-The majority of the participants had biological ages similar to their chronological age.
+The majority of the research on aging participants had biological ages similar to their chronological age.
 But here is the important part.
 Some participants were found to have aged as much as 3 years physiologically over the course of just one calendar year.
 Scientists also found participants with an accelerated rate of aging performed worse on physical and cognitive ability assessments.